 Self-Management of Continuous Positive Airway Pressure Settings

-a study on Sleep Disorders
+a study on Sleep Apnea Sleep Disorders

 Obstructive sleep apnea (OSA) is a major chronic condition affecting the quality of life of millions of Americans.
 Per the Institute of Medicine new treatment adherence strategies are needed to help improve the quality of care, reduce social and economic costs, and help those with chronic conditions, including OSA, live healthier and more productive lives through better management of their conditions.
 Adherence with continuous positive airway pressure (PAP) therapy is disappointingly low, and new methods to increase both the use and efficacy of therapy are needed.
 Historically, patients have not been formally instructed to adjust their pressure settings on their PAP devices; practically, however, allowing patients to adjust their pressure settings fosters engagement, self-confidence, and control with therapy.